 As O’Neill lay dying in a Boston hotel room in 1953, his last words were supposed to be: “I knew it.
 I knew it.
 Born in a hotel room and died in a hotel room.”
 But he had a hell of a journey between the first and the last hotel rooms.

 Michael Collins, October 16, 1890

 “The man who won the war.”—Arthur Griffith

-In 1920 during the height of the War of Independence Michael Collins wore many hats: TD, Minister for Finance, Commandant-General of the IRA, head of the IRB, IRA Director of Organization, and IRA Director of Intelligence.
+In 1920, at the height of the Irish War of Independence, Michael Collins wore many hats: TD, Minister for Finance, Commandant-General of the IRA, head of the IRB, IRA Director of Organization, and IRA Director of Intelligence.
 To say that Collins was a departmental genius is an understatement.

-Of all his portfolios the two most important to delivering Ireland her freedom was probably his work as Minister for Finance and as Director of Intelligence of the IRA.
+Of all his portfolios the two most important in Ireland's bid for freedom were probably Minister for Finance and as Director of Intelligence of the IRA.
 In order to run a country, you have to have money to finance it.

 Collins raised money for the infant nation by soliciting a National Loan both at home and in America, where de Valera had escaped to.
 It was, however, a thankless task and Collins soon realized that the collision between money and human greed was not a pretty thing to behold.
 In a letter to Harry Boland he said: “The enterprise will certainly break my heart if anything ever will.
 I never imagined there would be so much cowardice, dishonesty, hedging, insincerity, and meanness in the world, as my experience of this work has revealed.”
 Nevertheless, the National Loan was a huge success, raising £370,000 in Ireland and over $5,000,000 in the United States.